As we have seen, pairs provide a primitive “glue” that we can use to

 and produces a painter operation that transforms a given painter with those

-are the transformations to apply to the top left copy,
+bl, and br are the transformations to apply to the top left copy,

 the top right copy, the bottom left copy, and the bottom right copy,